Overcoming alcohol dependency: How hypnotherapy and CBT can help

 How hypnotherapy can help with alcohol dependency

-With hypnosis, we can do a lot to help our clients.
-Starting from reprogramming the associations with alcohol through healthier alternatives.
-We can start by relaxation and confidence building, ego strengthening to also strengthen willpower.
-We can, similar to smoking cessation, reduce cravings to suggest to the subconscious mind that alcohol is unappealing, reducing the desire to drink.
+We reprogram the associations with alcohol through healthier alternatives.
+We can start with relaxation and confidence building, then ego and willpower strengthening.
+We can reduce cravings by suggesting to the subconscious mind that alcohol is unappealing, reducing the desire to drink.

-However, it is important to understand the underlying triggers and understand where they are coming from.
+However, it is important to understand the underlying triggers and where they come from.
 Is it a lack of self-worth or self-esteem?
-Is alcohol the emotional crutch or is it due to underlying trauma?
-To do this, hypnosis really comes to its own by utilising other psycho-therapeutic modalities.
+Is alcohol the emotional crutch, or is it due to underlying trauma?
+To do this, hypnosis comes into its own by utilising other psycho-therapeutic modalities.

 Integrating hypnotherapy with CBT